 It may also help to slightly increase the bed’s temperature by just a few degrees to help the first layer stick.
 After the print has established a good grip, you can then lower the temperature to maintain a normal heat.

-If you’ve double and triple checked all of your bed and nozzle settings and you still have bed adhesion problems, then it’s time to bring in some backup-tools.
+If you’ve double and triple-checked all of your bed and nozzle settings and you still have bed adhesion problems, then it’s time to bring in some backup tools so that the print keeps sticking to bed.
 If you still cannot get your 3D print to stick to the bed, use an adhesive right on the bed where the filament will land.

 6. Brims and Rafts

-If you don’t want to use adhesives but your 3D print is still not sticking to the bed, then printing a brim or raft might be your best option.
+If you don’t want to use adhesives but the 3D print not sticking to bed remains a problem, then printing a brim or raft might be your best option.

-These are especially useful if you are creating a very small print or a print that needs a bit more support in its first few layers.
-Both will help to anchor the print and allow it to adhere better.
+These are especially useful when creating very small prints or prints that need more support in their first few layers.
+For instance, both will help to anchor the print and allow it to adhere better.

-Non-optimal first layer adhesion is a common problem in 3D printing, but luckily it has a few different solutions available.
-If you are really struggling, don’t be afraid to try a combination of a few of them in order to get your print to stick.
+Non-optimal first layer adhesion is a common problem in 3D printing, especially with PLA and ABS.
+But, luckily it has a few different solutions available.
+If you are really struggling with 3D print not sticking to bed, don’t be afraid to try a combination of a few of them to get your print to stick.